willh99/machine_learning_basics/Hadoop-Spark-Notes/Lesson-10/Lesson-10.3_CL-Admin/NOTES.md

 ### Background:

-We will be using a small cluster to demonstrate some basic command line functions The following list of tasks is only a quick summary of some common tasks.
+We will be using a small cluster to demonstrate some basic command line functions for task which may not be suitable to be performed from the GUI.
+The following list of tasks is only a quick summary of some common tasks.
-There are many other aspects to Hadoop and Spark administration (most of which can be done with Ambari)
+There are many other aspects to Hadoop and Spark administration (most of which can be done with Ambari).